This kale and spinach sauce is a nutritious delight to go with so many starchy-dishes; blend it in a jiffy.

 We've heard it so many times before how starches, particularly those that have been refined add the inches onto our girths in all the wrong-places; even potato alas.

 The trick is to lower the glycemic index so the sugars are released more slowly in the digestive-system; you do that by adding fat and protein.
-In this instance, we use olive oil, cream and feta cheese to our kale and spinach sauce.
+In this instance, we use olive oil, cream and feta cheese in our kale and spinach sauce.
 All the fibre slows gastric emptying and stimulates the secretion of the incretin hormones.

 You can also cool the starch overnight and then reheat it; this is known as retrogradation.
 The structure changes making it more difficult for the enzymes in your gut to reach the carbohydrate chains, slowing the release of the offending glucose-molecules.